How Did Mass Shooters Get Their Guns? Moreover, Did They Pass Background Checks?

 - For the second, the father of the killer purchased the gun.
-He should not have been able to pass the NICS check, but the information was not entered (incident #10).
+He should not have been able to pass the NICS check, but Law Enforcement never entered the information (incident #10).
 The killer took the gun from the house.
-In this instance, the actual killer would not have been able to pass a background check as he was too young to purchase the handgun.
+In this instance, the actual killer would not have been able to pass a background check, as he was too young to purchase the handgun.

 Killers used the following firearms:

 - one .22LR, bolt-action Savage MKII, rifle